What causes low sex drive in Men & Women?

 - ED is wanting to have sex but not being able to maintain an erection long enough, while low sex drive is having little desire for sex even if you are capable of achieving erections.

-- ED drugs like Viagra don’t increase sexual desire, so are not suitable for use by men with low libido.
+- Prescribed ED medications don’t increase sexual desire, so are not suitable for use by men with low libido.
 And ED drugs don’t generally work if there is low, or no sex drive.

 Common causes of low sex drive in both men and women